 Your training contractor will ensure that your apprentice is registered for the appropriate qualifications and supported appropriately to complete the requirements of the framework in full.

-If the apprenticeship you wish to offer is not included in the list of current frameworks linked to above, then it is unfortunately not available through the ApprenticeshipsNI programme.
+If the apprenticeship you wish to offer is not included in the list of current frameworks linked to above, then it is unfortunately not currently available through the ApprenticeshipsNI programme.
 There may be further apprenticeships frameworks added in future.

 Higher Level Apprenticeships